David Hensley Player Props: Astros vs. Rangers

-After going 0-for-5 in his most recent game, David Hensley and the Houston Astros take on the Texas Rangers (who will start Martin Perez) at 8:10 PM ET on Friday.
+The Houston Astros and David Hensley, who went 0-for-3 last time out, take on Andrew Heaney and the Texas Rangers at Minute Maid Park, Sunday at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Pirates.
+In his most recent game he had a hitless showing (0-for-3) against the Rangers.

 David Hensley Game Info & Props vs. the Rangers